-Draft annual audit plan and results of annual risk assessment presented to Internal Audit Oversight Committee (IAOC) at end of year meeting.
+Draft annual audit plan and results of annual risk assessment presented to Internal Audit Oversight Committee (IAOC).
 IAOC and IA finalize the areas to be audited over the next calendar year based on review and discussions over the results of the annual risk assessment.